-A common thread across many UC20 presentations—Blackbaud’s annual private school tech conference—featured speakers encouraging educators to use this moment in time and its unique challenges to shift how we guide students through their educational journey.
+A common thread at UC20—Blackbaud’s annual private school tech conference—featured speakers encouraging educators to use this moment in time and its unique challenges to shift how we guide students through their educational journey.
 Instead of the current system of accruing points and distilling performance to averages, speakers called for actionable, data-driven feedback by communicating competency on the skills necessary for students to attain their full intellectual potential.

 In “The Five Key Contexts for Designing Post-Pandemic Classrooms,” K–12 thought leaders and authors Will Richardson and Homa Tavangar challenged schools to seize the current opportunity for change.
 They encouraged educators to ask big questions and to interrogate every part of the school ethos, being intentional about what remains in a post-COVID-19 classroom and what no longer serves our students best.